 Every NBA All-Star in New Orleans Hornets/Pelicans History

-With Zion Williamson's recent selection to the 2021 NBA All-Star game, the franchise extended its streak of consecutive seasons with an All-Star representative to 8 straight, the longest in the NBA.
+With Zion Williamson's selection to the 2021 NBA All-Star game, the franchise extended its streak of consecutive seasons with an All-Star representative to 8 straight, which at the time, was the longest in the NBA.

 Since the Hornets came to New Orleans in 2002, nine different players earned All-Star status while with the team, with a total of 18 selections overall.